Nerdy-Things/raspberry-pi-pico-thermo-sensor-cross-platform/README.md

 ## Setup

-* Clone the repository and run inside it: *
+*Clone the repository and run inside it*

 ```bash
 git submodule init && git submodule update
 ```